 Applying to be a student at Tennessee Tech is quick and seamless.
 Depending on the time of year that you finish submitting your application materials, processing usually takes 3-5 business days after the last required document/item is received.
-We encourage all students to apply for admission and scholarships before December 1 in order to be considered for Tennessee Tech scholarships.
+Please note that all students must be admitted before applying for scholarships.
+We encourage students to apply early to allow plenty of time for receipt of required documents.

 CHOOSE YOUR STATUS FROM THE BUTTONS BELOW: